-This B.M.E. emphasis results in State of Indiana K-12 All-Grades certification in Instrumental–General Music.
-Graduates are trained to work with general music classes and instrumental music classes and ensembles in public schools with specialization in the band area.
+This B.M.E. emphasis prepares students for State of Indiana K-12 All-Grades certification in Instrumental— General Music.
+Graduates are trained to work with general music classes and instrumental music classes and ensembles in public schools with specialization in the string area.

 Minimum of 2 credit hours each semester until senior recital is passed.
 Entrance audition, freshman jury, upper-divisional examination, senior recital.

 All students must pass a keyboard proficiency examination.
 Students whose primary instrument is not piano, organ, or harpsichord must take an examination for placement in P111 Piano Class 1, Music Majors (2 cr.); P121 Piano Class 2, Music Majors (2 cr.); P131 Piano Class 3, Music Majors (2 cr.); P141 Piano Class 4, Music Majors (2 cr.); or P100 Piano Elective/ Secondary (2 cr.) and continue study each semester until the keyboard proficiency examination is passed.